veronica320/Zeroshot-Event-Extraction/README.md

 One you download the corpora, place them under `data/`, so the complete paths look like `data/LDC2006T06` and `data/LDC2015E29`.

 ### Pretrained Models
-- Pretrained Textual Entailment (TE) model: [coming](https://huggingface.co/veronica320/TE-for-event-extraction)
+- Pretrained Textual Entailment (TE) model: [link](https://huggingface.co/veronica320/TE-for-Event-Extraction)
-- Pretrained Question Answering (QA) model: [coming](https://huggingface.co/veronica320/QA-for-event-extraction)
+- Pretrained Question Answering (QA) model: [link](https://huggingface.co/veronica320/QA-for-Event-Extraction)

+No need to pre-download them yourself; once you follow the instructions to run the event extration pipeline, they will be downloaded automatically.

 ## Repository structure